vpsfreecz/vpsadminos/docs/osctld/cgroups.md

 # cgroups

-*osctld* is managing cgroups subsystems and hierarchy based on [resource groups](../user-guide/resources.md).
+*osctld* is managing cgroup subsystems and hierarchy based on [resource groups](../user-guide/resources.md).
 It ensures that every container and management process is placed into the correct cgroup.